nocti1/HaloCE-Gametype-Editor/README.md

 - Automatic gametype backup
 - Automatic update checking
 - 7 different themes

+### 🔗 Getting started
+Before you begin, be sure you have at least 1 gametype saved in your HaloCE save game folder (usually located in C:\Users\User\Documents\My Games\Halo CE).
+[https://github.com/nocti1/HaloCE-Gametype-Editor/releases/latest]Download the latest verison of HaloCE Gametype Editor from the GitHub releases.
+Run HaloCE.Gametype.Editor.exe and load your gametype, then edit away.
+Once you've finished editing, you can save the file in place to edit an existing gametype, or save as in a new location.

 #### Normal interface
 Edit gametypes with an interface that mimics the original game.